nazunamoe/A-Star-algorithm-visualization-Java/README.md

   - After opening the map file, click on 'Start the editor' button

     - You can make start point, end point and wall
-    - Before moving start point or end point, You need to remove existing start point or end point or cause error.
+    - Before moving start point or end point, You need to remove existing start point or end point (click on existing point).
     - After editing map, click 'Exit the editor'.

 Video (CLI) : [Youtube](https://youtu.be/MhFao8uijY0 "Youtube video link")